qytela/laravel-example-api-best-pratice/resources/docs/1.0/local-scope.md

 ---

-Example from local scope in `User` model
+Example from local scope on `User` model

 ```php
 /**